 Looking for PCREE testing in Texas?
 PCREETest.com connects skilled nursing facilities with certified biomedical technicians across Texas.
 Request a free quote and we'll match you with a vetted local vendor within 24 hours.

-There are approximately 1,200 skilled nursing facilities in Texas, all required to comply with NFPA 99 and CMS Life Safety Code standards for patient care electrical equipment.
+There are approximately 1,230 skilled nursing facilities in Texas — the largest SNF market in the country by facility count, all required to comply with NFPA 99 and CMS Life Safety Code standards for patient care electrical equipment.
 Finding a qualified testing vendor — one with the right credentials, reliable documentation, and experience with SNF surveys — is one of the more important vendor relationships your facility will manage.

 This guide covers what to look for when hiring a PCREE testing company in Texas, what credentials to verify, and how to avoid the most common mistakes SNF administrators make when sourcing testing services.